Design Inspiration from Ulrica Wihlborg

 NT: With three kids, do you worry about keeping your designs kid-friendly?

 UW: Everything from the slipcovered sofas to pillows to rugs can be cleaned or thrown in the laundry machine.
 Also, almost all of the wood furniture pieces I chose turn more beautiful with age.
 I tend to personally like things that are washable and rustic.
 Things get dirty, even without kids, so I try to design a home that can withstand the occasional spill or crayon!
 My kids are 6, 8 and 11, and they don’t have access to any technology apart from one TV that we try not to use too much, so there are tons of forts being built at all times.
-It can get a little crazy, but they are allowed to use everything in the house as long as they clean up after themselves.
+It can get a little crazy, but they can use everything in the house as long as they clean up after themselves.
 So everything is washable, and basically everything is kid-friendly.
 And if I have too many pillows and blankets, now you know why!

 NT: Do you have any go-to styling secrets for photoshoot day?